abdul-mueed-shz/ServiceSphere/README.md

-# E-Commerce Application
+# ServiceSphere

-Welcome to the E-Commerce Application repository.
+Welcome to the E-Commerce Application ServiceSphere's repository.
 This project is built using Spring Boot and follows a microservices architecture with a monorepo structure.
 It includes various components such as a discovery server, config server, Spring Cloud Gateway, and uses Keycloak for authentication and authorization.

 ## Table of Contents
 - [Overview](#overview)